 - Pets other than fish

 Information for hunters: Carroll College offers storage for hunting rifles brought to campus in a case or storage-type container.
 All hunting rifles must be unloaded and ammunition placed in a separate container.
 Hunting rifles cannot be stored in a student's room in campus housing or in a student's vehicle.
-Contact Emily Weideman, Associate Director for Residential Life & Housing, at (406) 447-5509 to make arrangements to check-in any firearm to the college's weapon storage prior to arrival on campus.
+Contact the Residential Life & Housing Office, at (406) 447-5432 to make arrangements to check-in a firearm to the college's weapon storage prior to arrival on campus.